 Congrats, special snowflakes.
-You are well on your way to doing what more than a generation of conservative activists haven’t been able to accomplish – uniting the various factions within the party.
+You are well on your way to doing what more than a generation of conservative activists hasn’t been able to accomplish – uniting the various factions within the party.

 During the 2016 election cycle (which seems like it started five years ago) conservatives have been destroying each other while the Democrats sat smugly and quietly to the side, enjoying the warmth from the dumpster fire.
 Sure, they ultimately had their own issues this summer between Bernie and Hillary (sheesh Bernie, didn’t you get the MEMO that this year was HILLARY?), but mostly they’ve been content that they’d win this year, even after nominating one of the most polarizing and unliked candidates ever.